ozendelait/wilddash_scripts/remap_delta/README.md

 Changes are:
 * new categories for a specific dataset get the regular entries in the "categories" group but have no "id" attribute; ids are appended/assigned when relabeling an actual dataset which might use different orders etc.
 * the image_id attribute per annotation is a string representing a unique identifier derived from the filename of the individual files to be remapped.
-The redundent Cityscapes postfixes _gtFine_polygon are removed.
+The redundant Cityscapes postfixes _gtFine_polygon are removed.
 * segment_info contain no category_id.
-Instead the attributes "old" and "new" contain human readable category names for the old and new categories.
+Instead, the attributes "old" and "new" contain human-readable category names for the old and new categories.
 * Cityscapes polygon files have no unique identifier per segment other than the order within the file.
-The "id" attribute of the segment_info entries are thus use this index position for Cityscapes polygon.json files (indices start with 0 for the entry).
+The "id" attribute of the segment_info entries are thus using this index position for Cityscapes polygon.json files (indices start with 0 for the entry).
-* Polygon files can define shapes which will later be partially covered by other segments (based on z-order).
+* Polygon files can define shapes that will later be partially covered by other segments (based on z-order).
 To keep track of both states, the "bbox" and "area" attributes reflect the single original segment while "bbox_vis" and "area_vis" can optionally be added to reflect the visible extent of this segment after the full mask has been created.

 ### Citation: ###
-If you use the WD2 relabling information, please cite our associated paper:
+If you use the WD2 relabeling information, please cite our associated paper:

     @InProceedings{Zendel_2022_CVPR,
     author = {Zendel, Oliver and Sch{\"o}rghuber, Matthias and Rainer, Bernhard and Murschitz, Markus and Beleznai, Csaba},